What is Japanese Knotweed?

 It is singularly aggressive and fast growing (up to 10cm a day), crowding out all other flora and breaking through seemingly impenetrable barriers such as tarmac, concrete and brickwork.

-Like an iceberg, there is more happening out of sight, where the plant’s underground rhizome (root) system will penetrate up to 3 metres downwards and fan out up to 7 metres in any direction from each and every stem.
-This is why digging it out is usually not an option.
+Like an iceberg, there is more happening out of sight, where the plant’s underground rhizome (root) system will penetrate 1.5 metres downwards and fan out 3 metres from the main knotweed source.
+This is why digging it out is a more expensive option.
 The consequences are severe.
 Apart from the damage it will cause, it devalues land and property.

 Mortgage issues

 All mortgage providers now refuse to lend on property that has knotweed present.
-Some of the biggest even refuse to loan if it is spotted on neighbouring land.
-This effectively makes a non-cash sale impossible until the knotweed is eradicated.
+Some mortgage lenders may refuse to lend if it is spotted on neighbouring land.
+This makes a non cash sale more difficult unless being dealt with by a professional contractor with an insurance backed guarantee.

 Careful treatment